Byline: Roberto

 3. Window Shades

 Window covers do more than block heat.
-They add shade and safety.
+They add shade and protection.
 During the day, they keep your van cooler.

 At night, they help you go stealth camping without extra eyes on you.
 Make sure to get shades fitted for your exact model.
 Off-brand options are fine as long as the sizing matches.